 Affinity Diagram Templates

-You can find templates online or even create your own template.
+You can use our Figma affinity diagram template or even create your own template.
 Once you have your template ready, it's time to start organizing your data.

 Start by writing the topics or ideas you want to organize in the center of your page.